andrewwoods1/andrewwoods1.github.io/_posts/2019-05-07-Cox-Model-Short-Tutorial.md

+---
+layout: post
+title: A short tutorial on Cox regression models
+---

 Cox regression is a proportional hazards model used to model 'time to event' data.
 It's so named as a change in one of the inputs to the model results in a multiplicative effect on the hazard rate.